OrangeSprocket/OrangeSprocket-Code-Best-Practices-And-Style-Guides/less.md

 Floated child elements throughout the page can cause the top-level containing divs to not expand to full height.
 To remedy this, you can place a `.clearfix` div inside the bottom of the last container element under the floated content.

-For reference and further explanation of what's happening, [http://www.cssreset.com/how-to-keep-footer-at-bottom-of-page-with-css/](this article) was sourced to compile this small tutorial.
+For reference and further explanation of what's happening, [this article](http://www.cssreset.com/how-to-keep-footer-at-bottom-of-page-with-css/) was sourced to compile this small tutorial.

 ###Reliable, new clearfix
 ***